-Nearly a third of all Pierce workers travel to other counties for employment each day, adding well over a hundred thousand drivers to the I-5 corridor.
+Nearly a third (Now down to 24%)* of all Pierce workers travel to other counties for employment each day, adding well over a hundred thousand drivers to the I-5 corridor.
 Conversely, nearly one in six workers, locally, are commuting in from other regions.
 Understanding the factors that enable a high-commuter population is important for workforce boards, especially as we look ahead with a focus on increased opportunities for remote work and consider the significant environmental and personal costs of lengthy commutes.

 ON THE MAP